antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

     .AddMessageHandlerSingleton<AnotherCustomMessageHandler>(new[] { "#.key", "third.*" });
 ```

-You are also allowed to specify the exact exchange which will be "listened" by message handler with the given routing key (or pattern).
+You are also allowed to specify the exact exchange which will be "listened" by a message handler with the given routing key (or a pattern).

 ```c#
 services.AddRabbitMqClient(clientConfiguration)